 Additionally, reporting of Misoperations on each individual generating unit may result in substantial and unnecessary burdens on both the dispersed generation resource owner and the Regional Entities that review and track the resulting reports and Corrective Action Plan implementations.
 The SDT recognizes that many turbine technologies do not have the design capability of providing sufficient data for an entity to evaluate whether a Misoperation has occurred.
-Furthermore, dispersed power producing resources by their nature result in each individual generating unit potentially experiencing varied power system parameters (e.g., voltage, frequency, etc.) due to varied impedances and other variations in the aggregating facilities design.
+Furthermore, dispersed power producinggeneration resources by their nature result in each individual generating unit potentially experiencing varied power system parameters (e.g., voltage, frequency, etc.) due to varied impedances and other variations in the aggregating facilities design.
 This limits the ability to determine whether an individual unit correctly responded to a system disturbance.

 However, the SDT maintains that Misoperations occurring on the Protection Systems of individual generation resources identified under Inclusion I4 of the BES definition do not have a material impact on BES reliability when considered individually; however, the aggregate capability of these resources may impact BES reliability if a large number of the individual generation resources (aggregate nameplate rating of greater than 75 MVA) incorrectly operated or failed to operate as designed during a system event.
-As such, if a trip aggregating to greater than 75 MVA occurs in response to a system disturbance, the SDT proposed requiring analysis and reporting of Misoperations of individual generating units for which the root cause of the Protection System operation(s) affected an aggregate rating of greater than 75 MVA of BES Facilities.
+As such, if a trip aggregating to greater than 75 MVA occurs in response to a system disturbance, the SDT proposes proposed requiring analysis and reporting of Misoperations of individual generating units for which the root cause of the Protection System operation(s) affected an aggregate rating of greater than 75 MVA of BES Facilities.
 Note that the SDT selected the 75 MVA nameplate threshold for consistency and to prevent confusion.

-The SDT was also concerned with the applicability of events where one or more individual units tripped and the root cause of the operations was identified as a setting error.
+The SDT was also is-concerned with the applicability of events where one or more individual units tripped and the root cause of the operations was identified as a setting error.
 In this case, the requirements of PRC-004 would be applicable for any individual units where identical settings were applied on the Protection Systems of like individual generation resources identified under Inclusion I4 of the BES definition.

-The SDT concluded that it is not necessary under PRC-004 to analyze each individual Protection System Misoperation affecting individual generating units of a dispersed power producing resource.
-The SDT recommended changes to the applicability of this standard to require misoperation analysis on individual generating units at a dispersed power producing resource site, only for events affecting greater than 75MVA aggregate nameplate; the SDT determined that this will ensure that common mode failure scenarios and their potential impact on BPS reliability are appropriately addressed.
+The SDT concludes concluded that it is not necessary under PRC-004 to analyze each individual Protection System Misoperation affecting individual generating units of a dispersed generation-power producing resource, but is concerned with the potential for unreported Misoperations involving a common mode failure of multiple individual generating units as described.
+The SDT has recommended changes to the applicability of this standard to require misoperation analysis on individual generating units at a dispersed generation-power producing resource site, only for events affecting greater than 75MVA aggregate nameplate; the SDT feels determined that this will ensure that common mode failure scenarios and their potential impact on BPS reliability are appropriately addressed.
 The SDT's recommended changes passed industry ballot on November 6, 2014, and were approved by the Board on November 13, 2014, and are currently pending regulatory approval.